401K Rollover to IRA

 A change in job status is a common reason to consider a 401k rollover to an IRA.
 The Employee Retirement Income Security Act of 1974 (ERISA) protects the assets of millions of Americans so that funds placed in retirement plans during their working lives will be there when they retire.
 This means that you are entitled to all of the money you’ve contributed into your 401k.
 In addition, your tenure determines how much of your former employer’s matching contributions you are entitled to.
 Chances are you are 100% vested if you have worked at the same place of employment for a few years.

 If you were laid off and are looking for new job opportunities, you may not have a new 401k plan ready to receive the funds from your old 401k.
 In this case it makes sense to open an Individual Retirement Account (IRA).
 In addition, an IRA offers certain advantages when it comes to saving for retirement.

-A traditional IRA allows you to invest pre-tax dollars and pay taxes when you withdraw.
+A traditional IRA allows you to invest pre-tax dollars and pay taxes when you withdraw as long as certain conditions are met.
 A Roth IRA allows you to invest after-tax dollars and pay no taxes when you withdraw.
 Once an IRA account is established, you may then choose how to use your money for investments or retirement income.

 401k Rollover to an IRA vs. Keeping Old 401k Account